3 Technology Place

 Best-practice standards and safe healthcare

-At MQ Health, your care and safety are of the utmost importance to us.
+At Macquarie University Health, your care and safety are of the utmost importance to us.
 We ensure this through a best practice system of continuous evaluation and review.

-We're committed to providing high-quality healthcare services and achieving optimum customer satisfaction.
+We're committed to providing high-quality healthcare services and achieving optimum patient satisfaction.

-Patient Safety and Quality at MQ Health focuses on its accountability to meet standards of performance in all aspects of operational and clinical governance.
+Patient Safety and Quality at Macquarie University Health focuses on its accountability to meet standards of performance in all aspects of operational and clinical governance.

-MQ Health maintains a comprehensive patient safety and quality system and is accredited to the National Safety and Quality in Health Service Standards and other relevant industry standards.
+We maintain a comprehensive patient safety and quality system and is accredited to the National Safety and Quality in Health Service Standards.

 To ensure that the system is successfully implemented we: